 Siri Chilazi is a Research Fellow at the Women and Public Policy Program at Harvard Kennedy School.
 Her life’s work is to advance gender equality in the workplace through research and research translation.
-Siri operates at the intersection of academia and practice, both conducting research on how organizations can become more inclusive and bringing evidence-based insights to practitioners through speaking, training, and workshops.
+Siri operates at the intersection of academia and practice: both conducting research on how organizations can become more inclusive, and bringing evidence-based insights to practitioners through speaking, training, and workshops.
 She is a recognized expert in advancing women and promoting gender equality within organizations.

-Siri has an MBA from Harvard Business School, a Master in Public Policy from the Harvard Kennedy School, and a BA in Chemistry and Physics from Harvard College.
+Siri has an MBA from Harvard Business School, a Master in Public Policy from Harvard Kennedy School, and a BA in Chemistry and Physics from Harvard College.